Rishitamamidipalli/DNS_Server/README.md

 # DNS Network Server (Recursive Model):
-This project simulates a DNS (Domain Name System) network using a recursive model.
-The system includes a local DNS server, a root server, a TLD (Top-Level Domain) server, and an authoritative server.
-When a client sends a URL, the servers work together to convert the URL and domain name into an IP address that computers can understand to locate the corresponding webpage.

 ### Introduction:
 This project simulates a DNS (Domain Name System) network using a recursive model.
 The system includes a local DNS server, a root server, a TLD (Top-Level Domain) server, and an authoritative server.
 When a client sends a URL, the servers work together to convert the URL and domain name into an IP address that computers can understand to locate the corresponding webpage.